From estimation of quantum probabilities to simulation of quantum circuits: Defining simulation of a quantum computer

 We first define a notion of sampling from a distribution that is only \emph{close} to a given distribution.
 Consider a discrete probability distribution $\mc{P}$.
 Let $B(\mc{P},\epsilon)$ denote the $\epsilon$ ball around the target $\mc{P}$ according to the $L_1$ distance (or equivalently, up to an irrelevant constant, the total variation distance).
 We define $\epsilon$-sampling of a probability distribution $\mc{P}$ as follows:

 \defn{Let $\mc{P}$ be a discrete probability distribution.
-We say that a classical device or algorithm can \emph{$\epsilon-$sample} $\mc{P}$ iff for any $\epsilon >0$, it can sample from a probability distribution $\mc{P}^{\epsilon} \in B(\mc{P},\epsilon)$.
+We say that a classical device or algorithm can \emph{$\epsilon$-sample} $\mc{P}$ iff for any $\epsilon >0$, it can sample from a probability distribution $\mc{P}^{\epsilon} \in B(\mc{P},\epsilon)$.
 In addition, its run-time should scale at most polynomially in $1/\epsilon$.}

-We note that the use of the $L_1$-norm in the above is motivated by the fact that the $L_1$-norm provides lower bounds on the errors in a hypothesis test for distinguishing distributions.
+We note that the use of the $L_1$-norm in the above is motivated by the fact that the {{}}{$L_1$-distance upper bounds on the one-shot success probability of distinguishing between two distributions}.
 More details can be found in the proof of Theorem \ref{indistinguishability thm} in Appendix \ref{indistinguishability proof}.

 The definition above does not require the device to sample from precisely the quantum \pdist~$\mc{P}$, but rather allows it to sample from any \pdist~ $\mc{P}^{\epsilon}$ which is in the $\epsilon$ ball around the target \pdist, $\mc{P}$.
 We note that the device or algorithm will in general take time (or other resources) that depends on the desired precision $\epsilon$ in order to output a sample, hence the efficiency requirement ensures that these resources scale at most polynomially in the precision $1/\epsilon$.